1. 25G Cable Interface Types

 BASE-R FEC or RS-FEC

-The options for FEC in the PHY include BASE-R FEC and RS-FEC.
+The FEC options in the PHY include BASE-R FEC and RS-FEC.

-BASE-R FEC, also known as Fire Code or FC-FEC, is suitable for correcting burst errors in the receive equalizer in the backplane channel, the algorithm introduces a network delay of about 80ns, refer to IEEE 802.3bj Clause 74 for details.
+BASE-R FEC, also known as Fire Code or FC-FEC, is suitable for correcting burst errors in the receive equalizer of backplane channels.
+The network latency introduced by this algorithm is approximately 80 ns.
+For detailed information, refer to IEEE 802.3bj Clause 74.

-RS-FEC, also known as Reed-Solomon Forward Error Correction Reed-Solomon Coded Forward Error Correction (RS-FEC) is a strong error correction algorithm widely used in data storage (e.g., CDs) and transmission applications, which introduces a network latency of about 250 ns, as described in detail in IEEE 802.3bj Clause For details, refer to IEEE 802.3bj Clause 91 and 802.3by Clause 108.
+RS-FEC, also known as Reed-Solomon Forward Error Correction, is an error correction algorithm with strong error correction capability.
+It is widely used in data storage (e.g., CDs) and transmission applications.
+The network latency introduced by this algorithm is approximately 250 ns.
+For detailed information, refer to IEEE 802.3bj Clause 91 and 802.3by Clause 108.

 3. 25G DAC Classes in 802.3

-For different interface applications, and in conjunction with the different parameters of the directly connected cables, there are also three types of cables defined in 802.3by (110.10 Cable assembly characteristics), CA-25G-N, CA-25G-S and CA-25G-L. The CA-25G-N (CA-25G-S) is a cable assembly with the same parameters as the directly connected cables.
+For different interface applications, combined with the varying parameters of direct attach cables, three cable types are defined in 802.3by (110.10 Cable assembly characteristics), namely CA-25G-N, CA-25G-S, and CA-25G-L.

-CA-25G-S (Cable assembly short), supports DAC between two PHYs operating in BASE-R FEC mode, with a realizable length of 3 m.
+CA-25G-S (Cable assembly short): A DAC used between two PHYs operating in BASE-R FEC mode, with a maximum achievable length of 3 m.

-CA-25G-L (Cable assembly long), which supports DAC between two PHYs operating in RS-FEC mode with error correction enabled on both receivers, with an achievable length of 5 m.
-The following table describes the CA-25G-S (Cable assembly short).
+CA-25G-L (Cable assembly long): A DAC used between two PHYs operating in RS-FEC mode with error correction functionality enabled on the receivers at both ends, with a maximum achievable length of 5 m.

 Parameter Type